A Facebook friend shared this photo with me:

 Then in 1968, beginning with Wonder Woman #178, Kanigher left and Dennis O’Neil introduced the I Ching era and stripped Wonder Woman’s powers.
 The Amazons’ magic has run out, and they retreat for another dimension to renew themselves.
 Wonder Woman, however, elects to remain behind, forfeiting everything, not only her abilities, but her costume, her invisible plane, the works.
 Even Steve Trevor is shot and killed.
 What makes Sandifer’s analysis of this era interesting is his willingness to defend it:

 The “fannish critique is deeply undermined by how good some of the people involved in this period actually are.
-O’Neill is a rock-solid comic-book writer with a number of classic runs to his name, and a reputation for dealing well with progressive issues.
+O’Neil is a rock-solid comic-book writer with a number of classic runs to his name, and a reputation for dealing well with progressive issues.
 The final two issues of the era were written by Samuel Delany, one of the best-regarded science-fiction writers in the country, and who is particularly famed for his treatment of gender and sexuality.
 (105)